czechows/udacity----traffic-signs/writeup.md

 7. Acquiring new images

 I acquired 5 new images of traffic signs:
-a) a 30km/h speed limit sign
+ * a 30km/h speed limit sign
-b) a 60km/h speed limit sign
+ * a 60km/h speed limit sign
-c) a children crossing sign
+ * a children crossing sign
-d) a stop sign
+ * a stop sign
-e) a turn left ahead sign.
+ * a turn left ahead sign.

 The images are visualized in the iPython notebook and available in the web directory of github repo, so there is no need to paste them here.